Here is the list of the remaining open exchange places for Summer semester 2024 (starting in spring) (also in xlsx).

 In all other cases, the Bavarian formula is applied.

-Until further notice, there won't be any ERASMUS Info sessions.
-Instead, take part in one of our going abroad info sessions.
+Please take part in one of our studying abroad info sessions.
 You will find all the details here.

 For further information please check the International Office‘s ERASMUS+ brochure